josvme/KUTEmu/README.md

 ## KUTEmu

-WIP: Trying to build a toy RiscV 32bit emulator for running Doom

-The implementation can run Doom, but it is very slow at ~1 frame per minute.
+A toy RiscV 32bit emulator for running Doom.
+The implementation can run Doom, but it is very slow at ~5 frame per minute.
+And it is a WIP.
-The implementation can be optimized further.

 ![Doom](./doom1.png)
 ![Doom](./doom2.png)

-## TODO:
-* Combine all CSR registers which are shared.
-* Fix ecall instruction
-* Implement framebuffer driver
-* Implement Supervisor mode

-## Others
-Based on current execution privilege level, always adjust mstatus register.
-For example, all lower priv mode interrupts should be disabled and all higher mode interrupts enabled.

 ## How To Run Emulator